-The Buffalo Bills began voluntary offseason workouts Monday with a roster dotted with question marks.
+The Buffalo Bills will begin voluntary offseason workouts Monday with a roster dotted with question marks.

 The latest loss came Tuesday when left guard Richie Incognito suggested on Twitter he was retiring and later told The Buffalo News, “My liver and kidneys are shutting down.
 The stress is killing me.
 It's just about doing what's right.
 I just want to be in the Hall of Fame."